This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a benign (non cancer) tumor made up of fat tissue.
 Lipomas can form anywhere in your body, but are usually found on the back, shoulders, neck, and head.
 The cause of lipomas is unknown.
 Some types of lipomas may run in families.
 They most often appear between age 40 and 60.

 A lipoma looks like a round lump of tissue.
 It may feel soft and rubbery.
 Lipomas move around underneath your skin when you press on them.
 They usually do not hurt.
 If your lipoma grows large, it may cause pain.

 - Your lipoma causes new or increased pain.

 - You have questions or concerns about your condition or care.

-You may not need treatment if the lipoma does not bother you.
-Your healthcare provider may recommend regular follow-up visits to check the lipoma for any changes.
+may not be needed if the lipoma does not bother you.
+Your healthcare provider may recommend regular follow-up visits to check the lipoma for changes.
+Injections may help shrink your lipoma.
 You may need surgery to remove the lipoma if it is large, painful, or causes other symptoms.
-This surgery is called an excision.
-Your healthcare provider will make an incision over the lipoma.
-He will then remove the lipoma and close the incision with medical tape or stitches.
-A sample of tissue from the lipoma may be sent to a lab for tests.

 Follow up with your healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.